thxmos/SaaStarter/README.md

 - dont make server actions ingest forms, process forms from client components
 - layout to prevent page scrolling when unecessary
+- clean error handling, let some things silently fail and have good error logs
+- dont need to store as much info in product maybe just the ids, make stripe actions to access needed data

 ### Theme Gen